History of Beer in Michigan’s Little Bavaria

 Grab your growler and roll out the barrel because it’s National Beer Day, and in Frankenmuth… we know beer!

-With more than 15 unique places to enjoy a craft beer or an ice cold draft right here in town, and our very own Lager Mill brewing museum & beer store, Michigan’s Little Bavaria is the perfect place to celebrate the occasion.
+With more than 15 unique places to enjoy a craft beer or an ice cold draft right here in town, Michigan’s Little Bavaria is the perfect place to celebrate the occasion.

 Thanks to our founding settlers, brewing beer has been in our Frankenmuth heritage since 1857.
 Excerpts from John Smallshaw’s, Brewing In Frankenmuth, Michigan, essay gives us the history of beer and brewing in Frankenmuth.